arseniylazarev7-ctrl/HOML_compiler/README.md

 </homl>
 ```

-\<homl\> - is the main tag of any HOML document (applicable to HOML documents with any doctype value).
+\<homl\> - is the main tag of any HOML document (applicable to HOML documents with any doctype value)
 Attributes:<br>
 ```    ```doctype - defines the type of HOML document.<br>
 ```    ```Values:<br>